Getting people to click on your book posts and promotions is not easy.

 Again, like Twitter, you can embed your Facebook posts on your blog pages, as I have done below to gain more clicks.

-Sure, these can help, but in reality, very few people click on them as they look like ads.
+Sure, these can help, but in reality, very few people click on them because they look like ads.

 For some reason, people love clicking on images, and especially now on smartphones.
-The image to the left is a clickable link.
+The picture to the left is a clickable link.

 There are many places on your blog where you can use links to increase the number of potential visits to your books.

 Finding places in your text to add logical links is easy.
-However, don’t add a link on every line.
+However, don’t add a link to every line.
 Space them out a little to use them effectively.

-Tip!
-Another consideration is to add your website and social media contact links to your ebooks.
+Another consideration is to add your website and social media contact links in your ebooks.

-Most authors add these at the end of the book, but why not at them beginning?
+Most authors add these at the end of the book, but why not at the beginning?

-By doing this, your links will be visible, and clickable, for people who read or download your book’s preview.
+By doing this, your links will be visible, and clickable, for people who read or download your book and even in a preview read.

 The more links you can create, the more clicks you will get, and the more books you will sell.